-- a) the storage of snow in areas where the snow is stored either below grade and the area upon which it is stored is at least 0.01 hectares, or - b) stored above grade and the area upon which it is stored is more than 1 hectare.
+- a) the storage of snow in areas where the snow is stored either below grade and the area upon which it is stored is at least 0.01 hectares, or - stored above grade and the area upon which it is stored is more than 1 hectare.

-Policy A.10.2 - Risk Management Plan for Existing Snow Storage

-Within a wellhead protection area where the vulnerability score is 10, any existing storage of snow where it is a significant threat is designated for the purpose of Section 58 of the Clean Water Act, and requires a Risk Management Plan.
-This includes, for example, but is not limited to the following (for full circumstance details refer to the MOECC Tables of Circumstances Tables of Drinking Water Threats):
+Policy A.10.2 - Risk Management Plan for Existing Snow Storage where it is a significant threat is designated for the purpose of Section 58 of the Clean Water Act, and requires a Risk Management Plan.
+This includes, for example, but is not limited to the following (for full circumstance details refer to the MOECC Tables of Drinking Water Threats):